Medline ® Abstract for Reference 28

 of 'Metastatic well-differentiated gastroenteropancreatic neuroendocrine tumors: Presentation, prognosis, imaging, and biochemical monitoring'

-The diagnostic role of 68Ga-DOTATATE PET/CT in the detection of neuroendocrine tumours.
+The role of 68Ga-DOTATATE PET/CT in suspected neuroendocrine tumors.

 Haug AR, Cindea-Drimus R, Auernhammer CJ, Reincke M, Wängler B, Uebleis C, Schmidt GP, Göke B, Bartenstein P, Hacker M

 J Nucl Med.
 2012 Nov;53(11):1686-92.
 Epub 2012 Sep 14.